Jafacakes10/Jafa-Command-Assistant/README.md

 6. Now, launch the game, click select mods and enable the 'jafa command assistant' mod.
 7. Finally, start your game and enjoy!
 ## Final notes
-Thank you for downloading this mod, I hope that it porves usefull and the issues page on github can be used to report any issues.
+Thank you for downloading this mod, I hope that it proves usefull and the issues page on github can be used to report any issues.
 This mod is now in a stable state but is still bieng maintaned and developed.
 ### License
 Copyright (C) 2024 Jafacakes10 <https://github.com/Jafacakes10/>